raul-ortega/u360gts/docs/display-description-and-operation.md

 ### Installation

-Please refer to the connection diagram in the Installation section to connect the OLED Display to the controller.
+Please refer to the connection diagram in the [wiring schematics](install-wiring-schematics.md) section to connect the OLED Display to the controller.

 ### Configuration